Jawschamp/Unofficial-Epic-Games-products/Polaris/README.md

 #  Polaris Setup guide

+I've had people ask me if this is a virus as I said in https://github.com/Jawschamp/FortnitePrivateServersGuide/blob/master/Lawin/FortTimeMachine/LawinFortTimeMachine.md run this through virustotal.com

 Credit https://discord.com/invite/gp56gvd

 Note: joining that Discord server does not mean they will you help you set this up read below